In this post you will learn to understand how the DNS protocols SPF, DKIM and DMARC work together to protect your domain from phishers and spammers.

 • Value: v=DMARC1; p=none; sp=none; rua=mailto:dmarc_agg@vali.email;

-During the monitoring phase, you can adjust your SPF record and set up DKIM for each sender, and then update your DMARC record to reject once the monitoring phase is complete:
+During the monitoring phase, you can adjust your SPF record and set up DKIM for each sending server, and then update your DMARC record to reject once the monitoring phase is complete:

 • Value: v=DMARC1; p=reject; sp=reject; rua=mailto:dmarc_agg@vali.email;